obeli-sk/obelisk/README.md

     * Performance option to keep the parent workflow execution hot or unload and replay the event history.

 * *Deterministic workflows*
+    * Are replayable
     * Running in a WASM sandbox
     * Isolated from the environment
+    * Automatically retried on intermittent failures like database errors or timeouts
     * Able to spawn child workflows or activities, either blocking or awaiting the result eventually
     * Execution is persisted at every state change, so that it can be replayed after an interrupt or an error.
-    * Ability to replay workflows with added log messages and other changes that do not alter the determinism of the execution (planned)
+    * Workflows can be replayed with added log messages and other changes that do not alter the determinism of the execution (planned)

 * *WASI webhooks*
     * Mounted as a URL path, serving HTTP traffic.